MaisaMilena/hacktober22/README.md

 # Hello, friend!

 Welcome to my Hacktober 2022 project!
-I started working on this but there are some missing pieces.
+It's a simple SwiftUI project with some missing pieces.
 Can you help me?

 - [ ] The app should only be available on portrait mode
 - [ ] Create a Lauchscreen